-We focus on helping working families get on the path to self-sufficiency.
+We focus on helping working families experiencing homelessness get on the path to self-sufficiency.
 Our goal is to serve applicants who:

 - Are a family unit (at least one adult age 18 or older with at least one dependent).

-- Have a total household income must be less than 80% of AMI (verified by any income received).
+- Have a total household income that is less than 80% of AMI (verified by any income received).

 - Have been a Mecklenburg County resident for at least 30 days.